eisenjulian/nlp_estimator_tutorial/blog.md

 train_and_evaluate(classifier)
 ```

-One of the benefits of choosing a simple model is that it's much more inspectable.
-The more complex the model is, the more it tends to work like a black box.
+One of the benefits of choosing a simple model is that it is much more interpretable.
+The more complex a model, the harder it is to inspect and the more it tends to work like a black box.
 In this example we can load the weights from our model's last checkpoint and take a look at what tokens correspond to the  biggest weights in absolute value.
 The results looks like what we would expect.

 ```python
 # Load the latest checkpoint